supermanzer/LearningRust/notes.md

 ## [Error Handling][def22]
 Despite our best efforts, errors happen so it's important to know how to handle them.

 Rust groups errors in two major categories: recoverable and uncrecoverable errors.
-Recoverable errors, like a `file not found` error, are ones where we likely weant to report the error an dmove on.
+Recoverable errors, like a `file not found` error, are ones where we likely want to report the error and move on.
 Unrecoverable errors are the result of bugs, for example attempting to access an array outside the index.
 In these situations we immediately stop the program.

 Most languages don't distinguish between these two and treat them the same using a system like Exceptions.
 Instead Rust has a type `<Result T, E>` for recoverable errors and the `panic!` macro that stops execution for uncrecoverable errors.